kotonoha/akane/README.md

 About Akane
 =============
 Hello, I am Akane.
 I will help you to use various NLP (Natural Language Processing) tools for Japanese.
- For now I support juman (via pipes and sockets).
+For now I support juman and knp via pipes, and mecab via BridJ.

- There are plans for Mecab and other tools.
+Typesafe's configuration used for managing configs.

 Thank you for reading about me.